Hammer Film Productions: Final films

 In the latter part of the 1970s, Hammer made fewer films, and attempts were made to break away from the then-unfashionable Gothic horror films on which the studio had built its reputation.
 The Legend of the 7 Golden Vampires (1974), a co-production with Hong Kong's Shaw Brothers which attempted to combine Hammer's brand of horror with the then popular martial arts genre, and To the Devil a Daughter (1976), their third adaptation of a Dennis Wheatley novel, were both quite successful at the U.K. box office, but Hammer was unable to capitalise on them as most of the profits went to other financial backers.

 Hammer Films struggled on throughout the 1970s before going into liquidation in 1979.
 Hammer's last production, in 1979, was a remake of Alfred Hitchcock's 1938 thriller The Lady Vanishes, starring Elliott Gould and Cybill Shepherd.
 (The Encyclopedia of British Film characterized the remake as "about as witless and charmless as could be conceived".)

+Attempted revival

+In July 1993, it was reported Richard and Lauren Shuler Donner had acquired 200 titles of Hammer's library from rights holder Roy Skeggs with the intention of remaking them for film and television.
+The following month it was reported Warner Bros. had signed a deal with the Donners to develop the new Hammer projects.
+The first of the intended Hammer remakes was to be a $40-50 million remake of The Quatermass Xperiment to be titled Xperiment and written by Dan O'Bannon with either Sean Connery or Anthony Hopkins eyed to play Bernard Quatermass along with remakes of Quatermass 2 and Quatermass and the Pit and possibly further installments should Xperiment prove successful.
+In addition to relaunching the Quatermass series, the Donners also planned remakes of The Devil Rides Out, Stolen Face, and Taste of Fear.
+In addition to remaking established Hammer titles, the Donners also planned to produce new films under the Hammer name such as an adaptation of the Andrew Laurence novel The Hiss titled Hideous Whispers slated to be directed by Richard Donner, Psychic Detective, and a John Hough directed film titled Children of the Wolf.
+Additional plans were made for a Twilight Zone style anthology series to be titled The Haunted House of Hammer with a planned 44 one-hour episode commitment, 22 of which would be filmed in the United Kingdom while the other 22 would be filmed in the United States.
+Ultimately, despite interest expressed by both the press and Warner Bros., nothing ultimately came of this deal and the Hammer revival was abandoned.